-Open source is good for ETL
+Is open source good for ETL?

 According to Ted Friedman, more and more companies start considering open-source IT technologies as the economy continues sliding down.
 Surely, it’s done to keep costs down, which is a major driver of open-source technologies of all kinds, including open-source data integration software.